nikukatansa/crossroad-live/site/content/_index.md

     Sunday School resources.
 There are craft ideas and other resources available for your children if you open the video below on Youtube and look in the video description.
-  video: kCWyLoxOcgc
+  video: FKhVgzLQVcI
 blessing:
   heading: Benediction
-  text: May the God of hope fill you with all joy and peace as you trust in Him,
+  text: May the God who gives endurance and encouragement give you the same
-    so that you may overflow with hope by the power of the Holy Spirit.
+    attitude of mind toward each other that Christ Jesus had, so that with one mind and one voice you may glorify the God and Father of our Lord Jesus Christ.
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 14th June 2020
+subtitle: Sunday worship - 21st June 2020
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!